 A Law Costs Draftsman with offices in Essex.
 Joined the pension scheme more than forty years ago.
 Elected as a members representative in 2008.
 Joined the Legal & Strategic Sub Committees.
 Wishes to further the aims of members and improve communication between the Board and membership.

-Martin joined the board in 2013 as an employer nominated trustee.
+Gerald joined the board in June 2014 as an employer nominated trustee.

 Vineeta is an employer nominated trustee.
 She joined the board in 2008.